 Mount Seymour is the closest to downtown Vancouver.
 It has 4 chair lifts, 5 terrain parks, a tube park, snowshoeing, and a toboggan area.
 It has 40 marked runs, about half of which are available for night skiing.

-Cypress is the biggest of the local mountains and has cross-country skiing in addition to downhill skiing and snowboarding. there is also snow tubing and snowshoeing.
+Cypress Mountain is the biggest of the local mountains and has cross-country skiing in addition to downhill skiing and snowboarding.
+Cypress mountain also has snow tubing and snowshoeing.

 Shop at Granville Island

-Wander Granville Island and check out the local shops (the kids market is a favourite if you have kids).
-This is one of the popular tourist spots in Vancouver so locals enjoy having it to themselevs in the spring months.
-Granville Island Public Market has year round fresh products from veggies to meat and more!
+Wander Granville Island or False Creek and check out the local shops (the kid’s market is a favourite if you have kids) and fresh produce.
+This is one of the popular tourist spots in Vancouver so locals enjoy having it to themselves in the spring months.
+Granville Island Public Market is a great place for fresh products from veggies to meat and more!
+There are lots of farmers market style items to purchase.
 This is also one of the best places to find Vancouver souvenirs.

 Fly Over Canada